Honda pumps

 Honda pumps are portable pumps which are manufactured in Japan, India, China and the United States.

-Pump Types
+Pump types

 All Honda Power Equipment petrol-powered pumps utilize a Honda 4-stroke engine, while the submersible pumps use electricity to power the engine.

 Volume

-Volume (or Transfer) pumps are designed to pump a mass amount of clean water in an ecomical fashion.
+Volume (or transfer) pumps are designed to pump a massive amount of clean water in an economical fashion.